milfeld/benchpro/README.md

-# BenchTool
+# BenchPRO
-BenchTool is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
-Current list of applications included with BenchTool:
+BenchPRO is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
+Current list of applications included with BenchPRO:

 | Applications               | Synthetic Benchmarks     |
 |----------------------------|--------------------------|